zvldz/ESP32-UART-Bridge/README.md

 (Some boards have protection diodes that allow dual power, but verify your board's schematic first.
 Use at your own risk!)

 ### Changing Settings
-To enter WiFi configuration mode and change settings (including USB mode):
+To enter network mode and change settings (including USB mode):
 - Power ONLY via USB-C (disconnect external power)
 - OR power ONLY via external pins (disconnect USB-C)
 - The USB mode setting doesn't matter for configuration